Black Bean & Chicken Enchilada Lasagna

 - Bake, uncovered, until bubbly and cheese is melted, 25-30 minutes.
 Let stand 10 minutes before serving.

-- Meanwhile, quarter, peel and pit one avocado; place avocado in a food processor.
+- Meanwhile, quarter, peel and pit 1 avocado; place avocado in a food processor.
 Add sour cream, lime juice and salt; process until smooth.
 Peel, pit and cut remaining avocado into small cubes.

 - Top lasagna with tomatoes, cilantro and cubed avocado.
 Serve with avocado sauce.